joshbenjamin/BOBTR2016/README.txt

-Welcome to the Business Optics Data Anaalysis System
+Welcome to the Business Optics Data Analysis System

-To get strated, simply follow the steps below:
+To get started, simply follow the steps below:

 1. Download the zip file for the BOBTR2016 repository (https://github.com/joshbenjamin/BOBTR2016).